haparmar02-creator/systemary-ops/routines/script-writer.md

       - Tool Comparison / Myth-Busting: follow the structure implied by the Content Pillar description in Notion.

    b.
-Never fabricate a specific result, statistic, or client detail
+Never fabricate a result, statistic, client detail, or brand-voice claim not grounded in the record's Notes or Brand Memory.
+This explicitly includes general industry/market statistics stated as fact in a hook or body (e.g.
-      that wasn't provided in the record's Notes or Brand Memory.
-If the script needs a concrete example and none exists yet, write a clearly marked placeholder like [INSERT REAL EXAMPLE HERE] rather than inventing one — a fabricated case study is worse than an honest gap.
+"small businesses lose X hours a week to Y") — a specific number needs a real, checkable source.
+If no verified source is available, use qualitative language instead of a specific figure (e.g. "loses real hours every week" rather than "loses 23 hours a week").
+Use [INSERT REAL EXAMPLE HERE] placeholders instead of inventing numbers of any kind, client-specific or general.

    c.
 Save the script as a Google Doc-compatible text file in Drive,
       under /Channel-Ops/01-Scripts/, named using the Calendar record's